Financial Aid

 A:

 Financial need means a student's family's financial resources, measured by a formula established by the federal government, are not sufficient to cover a student's educational costs.
-Financial need is the difference between the Cost of Attendance and the Expected Family Contribution/Resources.
+Financial need is the difference between the Cost of Attendance and the Student Aid Index2/Resources.

-1 Cost of Attendance includes estimated tuition and fees, living expenses, books, course materials, supplies, and equipment, personal expenses, transportation, federal student loan fees (if the student is receiving federal loans), and professional licensure certification, or a first professional credential costs for a program requiring professional licensure certification, or a professional credential for employment in the field of study.
+1 Cost of Attendance includes estimated tuition and fees, living expenses, books, course materials, supplies, and equipment, personal expenses, transportation, federal student loan fees (if the student is receiving federal loans), and costs of obtaining a license, certification, or first professional credential in the field of study.

-2 The Expected Family Contribution (EFC) is an index number that college financial aid staff use to determine how much financial aid you would receive if you attend their school.
-The information you report on the FAFSA is used to calculate the EFC.
+2 The Student Aid Index (SAI), formerly called the Expected Family Contribution (EFC), is an index number that college financial aid staff use to determine how much financial aid you would receive if you attend their school.
+The information you report on the FAFSA is used to calculate the SAI.

 +